opengeos/lidar/README.rst

 .. code:: python

-  conda create -n py37 python=3.7
-  conda activate py37
-  conda install -c conda-forge gdal pip install lidar
+  conda create -n pylidar python conda activate pylidar conda install -c conda-forge lidar

 If you have installed **lidar** before and want to upgrade to the latest version, you can use the following command: